Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 2. Fishball Noodles

-Like laksa, fishball noodles is a beloved institution in Singapore, with many Singaporeans enthusiastically queuing for hours at popular stalls for a takeaway pack.
+Like laksa, fishball noodles is a beloved institution in Singapore, with many Singaporeans enthusiastically queuing for hours at popular stalls for takeaway packs.

 Served in light broth or dried-mix with chili/ketchup, the eponymous “fishball” is a white globe made from fish paste, occasionally with bits of chives and carrot mixed in too.